-Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Prospectus contains all information with regard to our Company and the Offer, which is material in the context of the Offer, that the information contained in this Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Prospectus as a whole or any of such information or the expression of any such opinions or intentions misleading in any material respect.
-Further, the Promoter Selling Shareholder accepts responsibility that this Prospectus contains all information about it as Promoter Selling Shareholder in the context of the Offer for Sale and further severally assumes responsibility for statements in relation to it included in this Prospectus and the Equity Shares offered by it in the Offer and that such statements are true and correct in all material respects and not misleading in any material respect.
+Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Red Herring Prospectus contains all information with regard to our Company and the Offer, which is material in the context of the Offer, that the information contained in this Red Herring Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Red Herring Prospectus as a whole or any of such information or the expression of any such opinions or intentions misleading in any material respect.
+Further, the Promoter Selling Shareholder accepts responsibility that this Red Herring Prospectus contains all information about it as Promoter Selling Shareholder in the context of the Offer for Sale and further severally assumes responsibility for statements in relation to it included in this Red Herring Prospectus and the Equity Shares offered by it in the Offer and that such statements are true and correct in all material respects and not misleading in any material respect

-The Equity Shares issued through the Red Herring Prospectus and this Prospectus are proposed to be listed on BSE and NSE.
+The Equity Shares issued through the Red Herring Prospectus are proposed to be listed on BSE and NSE.
 Our Company has received an "in-principle" approval from BSE and NSE for the listing of the Equity Shares pursuant to letters dated October 25, 2021 and October 22, 2021, respectively.
 For the purposes of the Offer, the Designated Stock Exchange shall be BSE.
-A copy of the Red Herring Prospectus has been and this Prospectus shall be filed to the RoC in accordance under Section 26(4) and 32 of the Companies Act, 2013.
-For details of the material contracts and documents available for inspection from the date of the Red Herring Prospectus up to the Bid/ Offer Closing Date, please see "Material Contracts and Documents for Inspection" on page no. 363 of this Prospectus REGISTRAR TO THE OFFER
+A copy of the Red Herring Prospectus and the Prospectus shall be delivered to the RoC in accordance under Section 26(4) of the Companies Act, 2013.
+For details of the material contracts and documents available for inspection from the date of the Red Herring Prospectus up to the Bid/ Offer Closing Date, please see "Material Contracts and Documents for Inspection" on page no. 365 of this Red Herring Prospectus